 - LGBTQ+ Identifying Students are Disproportionately Affected by Stigma

-Maine data also shows that LGBTQ+ youth -- who represent every type of family and demographic in this state, including indigenous and tribal populations -- are bullied or harassed more often than other students (33% compared to 8% for all students).
-Research shows that this disproportionate impact on LGBTQ+ students is directly related to their experience of pervasive, negative cultural stigmas relating to their identity as well as the lack of acceptance and support of their friends, family and community.
+Maine data also shows that LGBTQ+ youth -- who represent every type of family and demographic in this state, including indigenous and tribal populations -- are bullied and/or harassed more often than other students (33% compared to 8% for all students).
+Research shows that this disproportionate impact on LGBTQ+ students is directly related to their experience of pervasive, negative cultural stigmas and stereotypes created about their identity, compounded with less acceptance and support from their friends, family and community than their non identifying peers.

 While LGBTQ+ students may report more anxiety, depression and mental health barriers than their peers, being LGBTQ+ itself, is NOT a mental health illness.
-Today, it is recognized by every authoritative medical and mental health association throughout the world that having a same-sex sexual orientation, or a gender identity different from the sex assigned at birth, is part of the normal spectrum of human experiences.
+Today, it is recognized by every authoritative medical and mental health association throughout the world that having a non-heterosexual sexual orientation or attraction, or a gender identity different from the sex assigned at birth, is part of the normal spectrum of human experiences.
 Decades of scientific research has shown that variations in sexual orientation and gender identity are not a mental illness and we now understand that an individual’s sexual orientation and gender identity develop at a young age and are not susceptible to change from coercion.
+If fact, recognizing the traumatic history of LGBTQ+ youth being subject to the practice of "conversion therapy", in 2019 Governor Mills signed legislation banning the practice in the state of Maine.

-Students and their families who are part of the LGBTQ+ community, experience negative stigmas including: historical oppression, persistent prejudice, and discrimination in their everyday lives.
+Students and their families who are part of the LGBTQ+ community, report negative experiences including: historical oppression, persistent prejudice, discrimination and violence in their everyday lives.
 The disproportionate impacts to their physical and mental health are symptoms that can result from these experiences.
 The 2019 Maine Integrated Youth Health Survey (MIYHS) study of Maine students states that, “LGBT students experience disproportionate violence and discrimination at school, at home and in the community.”